JackJJCodes/Titanic-ForKaggle/README.md

 # Titanic-ForKaggle
-This is my go on a classic ML problem on Kaggle, Titanic Survival Prediction
+This is my attempt on a classic ML problem on Kaggle, Titanic Survival Prediction